 The Wintergreen Boxwood variety is perfect if you are looking for a hardy yet attractive evergreen shrub to withstand even the coldest winter temperatures.
 Its yellow-green leaves add a delicate and charming effect to any landscape year-round!

-The Wintergreen Boxwood growth rate is up to 3-4 fee tall and 4-5 feet wide making it a more boxy plant.
+The Wintergreen Boxwood growth rate is up to 3-4 feet tall and 4-5 feet wide making it a more boxy plant.
 It can grow naturally in full sun to part shade and prefers well draining soil.
 Fertilize lightly in early spring.
 Mulch heavily as well.
-Wintergreen boxwood buxus is susceptible to root rot.
+Boxwood Buxus microphylla koreana is susceptible to root rot.

 A great choice as a foundation plant, formal hedge, or in landscape designs.
 This evergreen korean boxwood has a botanical name of buxus microphylla.
 It is incredibly disease resistant and also deer resistant.
 It can grow across most regions of the United States in USDA growing zones 5-9.

 Shop the Wintergreen Boxwood for sale.
 It is easy to grow, offers a boxed look perfect for hedges, and is resistant to pests and diseases.